top of page

 To create a fully realized artist, a coach must meet students where they are—not impose a rigid system upon them.
 Listening helps uncover the stories, passions, and potential within each student, allowing them to discover their authentic selves through music.

-So, what’s the secret to success in auditions for film and stage?
+So, what’s the secret to success in auditions?

 You've got to have a vocal coach who gives a damn.
-And the most important thing they can do it listen.
-Listen to your goals, listen to your interests, and listen for the golden nuggets in each voice that comes their way, then polishing those nuggets up, instead of eliminating them.
+And the most important thing they can do is listen.
+Listen to YOUR goals, listen to YOUR interests, and listen for all the little golden nuggets in each voice that comes their way.
+Then, it's their responsibility to guide you in polishing those nuggets up, instead of eliminating them.

 If you’re ready to uncover your voice’s unique magic, book your first lesson today.